-Engines fitted with SCR systems use reductants (AdBlue®, DEF, ARLA 32 or AUS 32) in the reductant tank.
+Reductant (AdBlue®, DEF, ARLA 32 eller AUS 32) is used in the reductant tank for engines fitted with an SCR system.

-The reductant is not toxic, but it is still important to observe the following when working on the reductant circuit:
+The reductant is not toxic, but it is still important to observe the following when working on the reductant circuiY:

-- If reductant comes into contact with your skin: Wash it off with soap and plenty of water - If reductant splashes in your eyes: Rinse immediately using an eye bath and then seek medical attention. - Change out of clothes which have spills on.
+- If reductant comes in contact with the skin: Wash with soap and plenty of water. - If reductant splashes in the eyes: Rinse immediately using an eye bath and then seek medical attention. - Change out of clothes which have spills on.